aksommerville/egg2/README.md

 - With the above complete, we can start migrating games:
 - [x] Rewrite or migrate eggsamples for v2.
 - - [ ] Bring back "Hard Boiled" from a couple Eggs ago.
 Nice game, and now that we have mouse support, we can do it for real.
+- - - egg-202408 is so different from v2, I think a full rewrite would be easier.
+It's not complicated.
+The irreplaceable bit is the graphics.
 - [ ] Migrate existing v1 projects to v2.
 - - [ ] Season of Penance
 - - [ ] Spelling Bee